SoLoud is an easy to use, free, portable c/c++ audio engine for games.

 There's a Catch, Right?

 SoLoud quite probably doesn't have all the features you'd find in a commercial library like FMOD or WWISE.
-There's no artist tools or engine integration.
-There's no 3d audio.
+There's no artist tools, and only limited engine integration.
 Output is, currently, limited to stereo.

 It quite probably isn't as fast.
 As of this writing, it has no specialized assembler optimizations, for any platform.